Wilfrido Ramos-Orench: Early life and education

 Ramos was born on May 4, 1940, and is a native of Yauco, Puerto Rico.
 He is one of three siblings to join the priesthood and one of two to become bishops.

 Ordained ministry

 He was consecrated on October 14, 2000 as the 960th bishop in order of consecration of the Episcopal Church of the United States and served as suffragan bishop in the Diocese of Connecticut.
 He was installed as Provisional Bishop in Ecuador on September 13, 2006.

 On January 25, 2014, Ramos was appointed the provisional bishop of the Diocese of Puerto Rico.
-He will continue as such until the successor of Bishop David Álvarez, who retired on October 31, 2013, as Diocesan Bishop, is selected and installed. at a special ceremony on March 28, 2014, in San Juan commemorating Bishop Ramos' new designation, with the attendance of eight other bishops.
+He continued as such until the successor of Bishop David Álvarez, who retired on October 31, 2013, as Diocesan Bishop, was selected and installed. at a special ceremony on March 28, 2014, in San Juan commemorating Bishop Ramos' new designation, with the attendance of eight other bishops.
 One of them, his brother José Antonio Ramos-Orench, delivered the homily.
 On January 25, 2014, his appointment as provisional bishop of Puerto Rico was ratified by a large majority of the Diocesan Assembly.
+On July 22, 2017 Rafael Luis Morales Maldonado was consecrated as successor in the see, and Bishop Ramos was appointed emeritus.